SandoghdarLab/PiSCAT/docs/paper.md

 # Statement of need

-The aim of this project is to explore the potential of powerful image processing tools (such as computer vision, background correction, and object tracking) to address challenges in the analysis of iSCAT images.
+The aim of this project is to explore the potential of powerful computer vision tools (such as background correction, segmentation, and object tracking) to address challenges in the analysis of iSCAT images.
 The use of existing libraries and packages turns out not to be satisfactory.
 Here, we present a software platform implemented in Python for processing the iSCAT images, named PiSCAT.
 In order to make this framework accessible to a wide range of applications, we have developed a GUI (Graphical User Interface), which enables the users to conduct the analysis